 Don’t let the tension get you.
 Read this essential advice that will walk you through this important life event.

-For a project to run smoothly, one must invest their time and effort in it.
+For a project to run smoothly, one must invest their time and effort into it.

 First, envision your future home.
 Know what you want and what needs to be done.
 Get inspiration from home improvement articles, nearby houses for sale, and virtual showrooms of residential properties sold online.
 All of these will help you manage your expectations.
 It will give you an idea of the designs and styles which will fit your budget.

-Superdraft tip: The first person to hire is always the designer.
-You and your architect or draftsman should draw the plan before your hire other pros on the job.
+The first person to hire is always a designer.
+You and your architect or draftsman should draw the plan before you hire other pros on the job.
 The designer will normally advise if you are in need of another person for a specific job.
 You can also ask him or her to put up a team of people for your project.
 Of course, you have to review them all before you proceed to work.
 Work with them closely during the design process.

 The last set of people you need are the builders.
 Aim to get quotes from at least three best builders in your town.
 Don’t always go with the cheapest value.
 Examine and see who has the most competitive offer from the three.
 Be smart about your decisions—that’s the only way you can save time and money in the process.

-Make sure there’s a written agreement between you and the builders
+Create a written agreement between you and the professionals you work with

 Hope for the best but prepare for the worst living conditions